pnp/powerplatform-samples/samples/task-management/README.md

 ## Summary

-This Canvas app provedes a seamless way of adding, assigning, and managing tasks.
+This Canvas app provides a seamless way of adding, assigning, and managing tasks.
 All in one place.

 📢 This project has been a labor of love, and it's now ready for you to explore.
 With this app, you can: